My friend Henry’s dog Hogan died.

 As I listened to Dr. Gottlieb on my way over to have dinner with Henry it also occurred to me that Henry is now a widow.
 A dog widow.

 Which put me into the proper mindset to be a good friend to Henry under the circumstances.
 Losing the companionship and unconditional love that Hogan threw off for 14 years, is a pretty big deal for all of us, but Henry lives alone and Hogan had clearly become an organizing principle to Henry’s life.
-So I decided, driving over, to do all the things that my friend Katie did for me when I saw her right after my husband died.
-She asked how I was doing.
-She listened.
-She gently asked an initial question about my late husband, to see whether I wanted to go there.
-(I did.)
-It’s a big thing, just showing up, when so many others don’t know what the right thing to do is and so do nothing.
-She acknowledged my grief, let me know she was comfortable hearing whatever I wanted to share.
+So I decided, driving over, to do the things that I appreciated most from my best friends: give me space to talk to talk about my late husband if I felt like it, and bear witness to my grief.
+Offer to pitch in with the blocking and tackling of post-death chores.

 I know that love is not finite.
 That you don’t only get one.
 That our hearts have infinite room.
 That our hearts are dynamic, resilient, expansive.